Last Updated on 19 January 2026 by Cycloscope

 An honest opinion about the Extrawheel Voyager Bicycle Trailer

 The argument of panniers VS trailers is a long-standing diatribe among bicycle travelers, with the classic 4-pannier solution being the most common winner.
-But there’s a bicycle trailer that is becoming more and more popular among long-term bike tourers, and that’s the Extrawheel.
+But there’s a bicycle trailer becoming increasingly popular among long-term bike tourers: the Extrawheel.

-I personally rode with an Extrawheel trailer for 30 months, all around Asia for 25,000km, crossing deserts, sandy roads, muddy tracks, and climbing steep passes above 4,000msl.
+I personally rode with an Extrawheel trailer for 30 months, covering 25,000km across Asia, crossing deserts, sandy roads, muddy tracks, and climbing steep passes above 4,000 msl.
 I feel I can give honest feedback about how the Extrawheel trailer handles all this.

-This is the review of the current model of the Extrawheel Voyager Trailer, the previous version, called Extrawheel Classic, has been discontinued.
+This is a review of the current Extrawheel Voyager Trailer model; the previous version, called Extrawheel Classic, has been discontinued.

 Check also